RobsGeorge/Company-MERN-App/README.md

 3. Get inside the `backend` folder
 4. Run `npm install nodemon express mongoose body-parser axios` to install packages (nodemon, mongoose, body-parser, axios, express)
-5. Open another terminal and run `mongod`
+5. Open another terminal and run `mongod`, You should have MongoDB installed on your computer to run this application
-6. Open a third terminal and run `mongo`
+6. Open a third terminal and run `mongo`, Database runs locally on port `27017`
 7. Return to the first terminal tp run the server and run `nodemon server.js`

 Open http://localhost:3000 to view it in the browser.